 If you have never tried cooking Pad Thai at home, it’s time to try it now.
 You will stop shedding money in fancy Thai restaurants to try this dish.

 This delicious vegan noodle dish has different ingredients in it and each gives a different texture and flavor to the dish.
-That’s the thing which I love the most about this noodle recipe.
+That’s the thing that I love the most about this noodle recipe.

 In this recipe, I have used mushrooms, bell peppers, tofu, and bok choy.
 You can choose the vegetables depending on your preference.
 However, I would recommend not skipping any of the following main ingredients of Pad Thai: